DO YOU WANT TO JOIN THE ARMY?

 - Respect for others – treating others with decency and respect at all times.

-Here are 2 important tips to help you get started:
+Here are two important tips to help you get started:

-In order to become a British Army Soldier you will need to be fully prepared and focused.
+In order to become a British Army Soldier, you will need to be fully prepared and focused.
 As with any selection process for any job or career you need to prepare yourself fully.
-It is our belief that you should carry out as much research as possible about the Army and your chosen career or trade.
+We believe that you should carry out as much research as possible about the Army and your chosen career or trade.